-Forging vs. Failing the Future: Why Most “Business Transformation” And “Innovation” Will Not Future-Proof Your Organization
+Are You Forging vs. Failing the Future?
+Why Most “Business Transformation” And “Innovation” Will Not Future-Proof Your Organization

-All my work over the last 25 odd years has centered on helping well-established organizations and public institutions to forge the future of their industry in purposeful, innovative, and regenerative ways.
+All my work, over the last 25 odd, years has centered on helping well-established organizations and public institutions to forge the future of their industry in purposeful, innovative, and regenerative ways.
 This means anticipating, and creatively and effectively responding to, the fast-arriving future to avoid incapacitating underperformance at best—and being disrupted out of existence (by tech, more nimble competitors, changing consumer needs etc.) at worst.

-We achieve future-proofing change through both innovation programs that deliver short, mid, and long-term business transformations and business model innovations; and leadership programs that upskill leaders to lead, land, and embody transformations (otherwise, as you will see, ideas can be had by not actioned).
-Usually, both are required to future-proof an organization: they should be seen as two sides of the same coin.
-If they are kept separate, in silos, it becomes increasingly hard to fit, let alone forge, the future.
+As a company, we achieve future-proofing change through both innovation programs that deliver short, mid, and long-term business transformations and business model innovations; and leadership programs that upskill leaders to lead, land, and embody transformations (otherwise, as you will see, ideas can be had by not actioned).
+Usually, both are required to future-proof an organization: if they are kept separate, in silos, it becomes increasingly hard to fit, let alone forge, the future.

-In this article, I want to explore why so many strategy projects, business transformation programs, and even innovation activities fail to future-proof so many organizations—even with a huge investment of time, money, and scarce discretionary energy from so many smart and committed people—and do fail to ensure organizations seize major value-creating opportunities.,
+In this article, I want to explore why so many strategy projects, business transformation programs, and innovation activities fail to future-proof so many organizations—even with a huge investment of time, money, and scarce discretionary energy from so many smart and committed people—and do fail to ensure organizations seize major value-creating opportunities.,

 Future-Proofing In VUCA Cannot Start With Past Assumptions

-Strategy processes that are meant to adapt the organization to the ruthlessly and relentlessly changing environment—which necessarily must include all innovation, change, and business transformation programs—can not work effectively in VUCA unless they embrace and metabolize changes from the outside world and turn them into value within the company.
+Strategy processes that are meant to adapt the organization to the ruthlessly and relentlessly changing environment—which necessarily must include all innovation, change, and business transformation programs—can not work effectively in VUCA environments unless they embrace and metabolize changes from the outside world and turn them into value within the company.
 See my piece The Great Reckoning: Leadership In A Time Of Covid, CRISP and Climate Change to understand more about the VUCA world we are living in.

-This tendency to not question the assumptions that underpin every product, process, and procedure—and build more stuff upon them—is locked in by powerful biological tendencies like cognitive biases and groupthink.
+This tendency to not question the assumptions that underpin every product, process, and procedures is locked in by powerful biological tendencies like cognitive biases and groupthink.

 As we know, all f*%$£@&s are mothered by assumptions.